vihaan211005/library-management-system/README.md

 ## Note for TA

 I have made 5 students and 3 faculty and 10+ books.
 Password for all users is currently 123 and to see id you can see users.csv.
 ID of librarian is 23.
 I have 2 files users and users_nohash depending on if the system has openSSL installed or not.
 If it is installed password is hashed and stored in users.csv while if it is not it is saved in users_nohash.
 For testing purposes days has been replaced by seconds for fine calculation.
 To change it back see DateUtils.cpp.
+While returning books and paying fine, overdue books and fine is assumed to be exchanged over the counter.